Hot on the heels of the all-night party celebrating the official start of the summer (known as the Noche de San Juan) come the next festivities.

 The Star of the Seas

-This classic summer event in Malaga takes place on 16 July along every coastline in Spain.
+This classic summer event in Malaga takes place on 16 July as well as along every coastline in Spain.
 On this day, fishing communities honour their patron saint, the Virgen del Carmen.

 This version of the Virgin Mary is also known as the ‘Star of the Seas’ (Estrella de los Mares) – her halo is a multi-pointed star – and she’s revered in all fishing ports.